kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

 - [x] HP Overlay - set pointer-events to none on `.death-saves`; set pointer-events to auto on `.death-saves > *`
 - [ ] Carve out a shared base type for all sheet contexts which contains universal settings
-  - [x] allowEdit
+  - [x] ~~allowEdit~~ now rolled into editable
   - [x] lockSensitiveFields
-  - [ ] editable - this should combine the composite allowEdit and the "editable" field provided by dnd5e context
+  - [x] editable - this should combine the composite allowEdit and the "editable" field provided by dnd5e context
+    - ... or should it replace allowEdit altogether?
   - [ ] ...?
 - [ ] Replace unioned sheet context types which reference all three sheet types with the base context, where able.
 - [ ] Add the NPM watch script for enforcing resolving type errors